wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 PROTIP: Those with this license test deployments to production by deploying to another free test org.

-Salesforce Enterprise customers can open up tunnels and share data with each other.
-(EDI for the masses.)

 Trailhead Module: https://trailhead.salesforce.com/en/modules/premier-success-plans

 <a name="Languages"></a>